miki4920/BattlemapSearcher-Flask/README.md

 ## Usage

 After setting up the project, you can use the website to search for battlemaps.
 The web scraper will periodically scrape Reddit for new maps according to the specified subreddits.
+Warning, the API used is pushshift.io, which has a tendency to now work.

 ## Contributing